niiccoo2/raycast-tides/README.md

 This is a simple extention that lets you view when high and low tide is at your favorite NOAA stations.

 > [!NOTE]
 > Because this uses NOAA stations it only has data for US stations.
+Find a list of stations [here](https://tidesandcurrents.noaa.gov/stations.html).

 ### Example